Andy Irvine (rugby union): International career

 Irvine earned British Lions caps against South Africa (1974), New Zealand (1977) and South Africa (1980).
 He scored 156 points in fifteen games on the 1974 Lion tour.
 He also played for the Barbarians during their 1976 Easter Tour.
-In the 1974 tour, he adopted many South African tactics and styles of play, although JPR Williams was preferred as full back for the tests, limiting Irvine to two test appearances on the wing.
+In the 1974 tour, he adopted many South African tactics and styles of play, although J. P. R. Williams was preferred as full back for the tests, limiting Irvine to two test appearances on the wing.

 Irvine vies with Ken Scotland, Gavin Hastings and Stuart Hogg for the title of Scotland's greatest ever fullback, with incisive running at a blistering pace from the back his trademark.
 A number of polls have voted Irvine Scotland's greatest player, and he is generally considered one of the best, if not the best, attacking full backs of his era.
 His presence in the line often distracted defenders even when he did not have possession.

 Administrative career

 In May 2005, Irvine announced his intention to stand for president of the Scottish Rugby Union.
 He was elected.
 He announced his readiness to stand for a second term at the end of March 2006. and was unopposed.
 He stepped down from the role in June 2007, having served the maximum of two years in the post.

 In August 2010 Irvine was appointed as the first independent chairman of Celtic Rugby.

 In March 2010 the Bill McLaren Foundation launched, with Irvine and John Rutherford directors.

 Irvine was the tour manager of the 2013 British & Irish Lions tour to Australia.
 It was the first successful Lions' tour since 1997, with the Lions winning the series 2-1.